neoforged/.github/primers/1.21.9/index.md

     - `GlyphSource` - An interface that holds the baked glyphs based on its codepoint.
     - `Gui#renderDeferredSubtitles` - Renders the subtitles on screen.
     - `GuiGraphics#getSprite` - Gets a `TextureAtlasSprite` from its material.
+- `net.minecraft.client.gui.components`
+    - `ChatComponent`
+        - `saveAsDraft`, `discardDraft` - Handles the draft message in the chat box.
+        - `createScreen`, `openScreen`, `preserveCurrentChatScreen`, `restoreChatScreen` - Handles screen behavior depending on the draft chat option.
+        - `$ChatMethod` - Defines what type of message is the chat.
+        - `$Draft` - Defines a draft message in the chat box.
+    - `EditBox$TextFormatter` - An interface used to format the string in the box.
+    - `MultiLineLabel$Align` - Handles the alignment of the label.
-- `net.minecraft.client.gui.components.MultilineTextField#selectWordAtCursor` - Selects the word whether the cursor is currently located.
+    - `MultilineTextField#selectWordAtCursor` - Selects the word whether the cursor is currently located.
 - `net.minecraft.client.gui.components.events.GuiEventListener#shouldTakeFocusAfterInteraction` - When true, sets the element as focused when clicked.
 - `net.minecraft.client.gui.font`
     - `AtlasGlyphProvider` - A glyph provider based off a texture atlas.